-In 2022, the Company continued to have longer-term agreements reducing deposit fee expenses for cash balances.
-The transactions have a volume of EUR 45,000 thousand, are presented within cash and cash equivalents and consist of a time deposit in USD in combination with a currency swap with the same maturity.
+The Company's longer-term agreements reducing deposit fee expenses for cash balances ended during the year.
+The transactions had a volume of EUR 45,000 thousand, were presented within cash and cash equivalents and consisted of a time deposit in USD in combination with a currency swap with the same maturity.